lordblendi/design-toolbox-default-css/readme.md

 And last use the [built default.css](https://tenforce.github.io/design-toolbox-default-css/sass/default.css) file.

-The order matters, because we depend on the Tailwind reset file.
+The order matters because we depend on the Tailwind reset file.

 ## Dependencies
 - Tailwind